Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

 \subsection{Problem setup: Causal parameters in randomized experiments}

 In this section, we introduce the notation used throughout the manuscript and then define the causal parameters of interest.
 Suppose we have a randomized experiment or a randomized controlled trial (RCT) consisting of $n$ subjects.
-Following the Neyman-Rubin causal model \citep{rubin2005causal}, let $T \in\{1,\ldots,k\}$ denote the randomized treatment assignment, $Y(t)$ the potential outcome under treatment $t \in\{1,\ldots,k\}$, and $Y$ the observed outcome.
+Following the Neyman-Rubin causal model, let $T \in\{1,\ldots,k\}$ denote the randomized treatment assignment, $Y(t)$ the potential outcome under treatment $t \in\{1,\ldots,k\}$, and $Y$ the observed outcome.

 For each subject in the experiment, we can observe pre-treatment covariate information.
-Let $X \in \mathcal{X} \subseteq \mathbb{R}^p$ represent structured pre-treatment covariates that are routinely adopted for classical statistical analysis in randomized experiments, and let $Z\in\mathcal{Z}$ denote any unstructured pre-treatment covariates that are often challenging to incorporate.
+Let $X \in \mathcal{X} \subseteq \mathbb{R}^p$ represent structured pre-treatment covariates that are routinely adopted for classical statistical analysis in randomized experiments, and let $Z\in\mathcal{Z}$ denote any variables that may contain heavy missing or unstructured pre-treatment data that are traditionally challenging to incorporate.
+We note that CALM’s efficiency gain does not depend on the presence of $Z$ and its ability to conveniently handle unstructured data is simply an additional benefit.
 We denote the observed experimental data as \( \{O_i\}_{i=1}^n \), where \( O_i := (Y_i, T_i, X_i, Z_i) \).

 Furthermore, in RCTs, treatments are often randomly assigned according to a known propensity score \( e_t(X) := \mathbb{P}(T = t \mid X) \) based on the structured covariates \( X \).
 This setup includes, as special cases, the completely randomized design where \( e_t(X) \equiv e_t \) is constant across all units, as well as stratified randomized designs where $e_t(X)$ varies across strata defined by discretized \( X \).